uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 Before we work with Audacity, we need to find our music and get organized.

-Here are the steps to preparing your intro, outro, and transition clips:
+Here are the **steps to preparing your intro, outro, and transition clips**:

 1. In a web browser, **click on this link**: [No Copyright Music](https://pixabay.com/music/funk-no-copyright-music-201745/)
 2. **Download** the file by clicking on the "Free download" (green) button and saving the file to your computer. <br><img src="images/podcast-transitions-download-pixabay-clip.png" style="width:700px;" alt="Pixabay download process">